-This section should describe the process your community used for developing this proposal, including:

-- The steps that were taken to develop the proposal and to determine consensus. - Links to announcements, agendas, mailing lists, consultations and meeting proceedings. - An assessment of the level of consensus behind your community's proposal, including a description of areas of contention or disagreement.
+- 3081 This section should describe the process your community used for developing this proposal, including: - The steps that were taken to develop the proposal and to determine consensus. - Links to announcements, agendas, mailing lists, consultations and meeting proceedings. - An assessment of the level of consensus behind your community's proposal, including a description of areas of contention or disagreement.

 3082 P3.VI.A.
-Steps taken to develop consensus and the proposal been welcome.
+Steps taken to develop consensus and the proposal

+3083 The IESG established the IANAPLAN working group to develop this response.
+Anyone was welcome to join the discussion and participate in the development of this response.
+An open mailing list (ianaplan@ietf.org) has been associated with the working group.
+In addition, IETF's IANA practices have been discussed in the broader community, and all input has been welcome.
 Normal IETF procedures [RFC2026] [RFC2418] were used to determine rough consensus.
 The chairs of the working group reviewed open issues and, after an internal working group last call, determined that all had been satisfactorily addressed, and subsequently the IESG did a formal IETF-wide Last Call followed by a formal review and determined that the document had rough consensus.